Board of Directors

 Dr. Wise is the author of three textbooks: Power of Teaching—The Science of the Art (1st Edition, 2002; 2nd Edition, 2007);Power of Coaching—Teachers and Teaching (2009); and The TAO of Interviewing (1st Edition 1994; 4th Edition, 2007).
 He holds a doctorate from the University of Florida, a master’s degree from the University of Central Florida, and a bachelor’s degree from Florida State University.
 Dr. Wise serves on the NWEA Compensation Committee.

-Dr. Kenneth K. Wong - Educator, author, researcher, Chair of the Education Dept. at Brown University
+Dr. Kenneth K. Wong - Educator, author, researcher, and professor at Brown University

 Dr. Wong is the Walter and Leonore Annenberg Chair for Education Policy and directs the Urban Education Policy at Brown University.
 He has conducted extensive research in education policy, school improvement, state funding, school governance, equity issues, innovative practices, and accountability systems.
 His research has received support from the National Science Foundation, the U.S. Department of Education, the Social Science Research Council, the Bloomberg Philanthropies, the Rhode Island Foundation, the Spencer Foundation, the Joyce Foundation, the Broad Foundation, the Nellie Mae Education Foundation, the British Council, Japan Society for the Promotion of Science, and the Rockefeller Foundation.